eunmo/allez/README.md

 - [x] filter by person for game list
 - [x] cron job for resetting attendance at the start of each day
 - [x] disable edit for past games
+- [x] game page for a specific duo